|Nutrition Facts (per serving)|

-- 1 large ripe pineapple
+- 1 large pineapple (ripe)

-- 1/2 cup/120 mL unsweetened pineapple juice
+- 1/2 cup/120 milliliters pineapple juice (unsweetened)

-- 1/4 cup/60 mL yellow mustard
+- 1/4 cup/60 milliliters yellow mustard

-- 2 tablespoons/30 mL oil
+- 2 tablespoons/30 milliliters oil

-- 2 tablespoons/30 mL honey
+- 2 tablespoons/30 milliliters honey

-2. Preheat grill for medium heat.
+Preheat grill for medium heat.

+With a pair of scissors, trim the sharp points from the pineapple crown.
 Clip off any dried spikes with kitchen shears.
-With a sharp knife cut the pineapple lengthwise into 8 equal pieces.
-Lay out on a platter, skin down and drizzle with honey right before placing onto the grill (you might need more than 2 tablespoons/30 mL).
+With a sharp knife, cut the pineapple lengthwise into 8 equal pieces.
+Lay them out on a platter, skin down, and drizzle with honey right before placing onto the grill (you might need more than 2 tablespoons/30 milliliters).